Imperal Docs

 v4.2.15 — 2026-05-14

-New ChatExtension guard that rejects any tool call whose argument values look like LLM-emitted placeholder sentinels — e.g. <UNKNOWN>, <TODO>, <MISSING>, <EMAIL>, <PASSWORD>, <USER_ID>.
-Runs before write-arg-bleed, target-scope, and 2-step confirmation guards, so a dispatch carrying a placeholder is short-circuited before any billing-charged work or audit-ledger pollution.
-The rejection text is shaped as an instruction back to the LLM so the chat loop feeds it through as a synthetic tool_result and the LLM self-corrects by asking the user a clarifying question.
+The SDK now rejects any tool call whose argument values look like model-emitted placeholder sentinels — e.g. <UNKNOWN>, <TODO>, <MISSING>, <EMAIL>, <PASSWORD>, <USER_ID>.
+The rejection happens before the call is dispatched, so a placeholder argument never reaches your handler, never spends billing tokens, and never lands in your audit trail.
+The rejection is shaped as an instruction back to the model, which self-corrects by asking the user a clarifying question.

 Migration